Author: Karen Copeland

 You might wonder why I am writing about surfing.
 Well, I came across this graphic a couple of weeks ago, and it stuck with me.

 I was able to see how learning how to surf was a lot like learning how to push and slog and persevere my way through systems and judgments to learn how to advocate for my child.
 I didn’t know how to advocate effectively when I started, just like I didn’t know how to surf, but with some encouragement and guidance from the instructors, I was able to learn.
 They didn’t give up on me when I didn’t get it right away.
-Not dis-similar from the champions who have come into my life on this journey.

 Like my experience with paddling, I remember how strong the urge was to give up, but instead I chose to push forward.
 Taking rests when I needed to so that I would be ready to face the next wave.
 Sometimes taking that face full of water, but not letting that deter me from getting to where I wanted to be.